-The principal financial risk faced by the company is that ongoing pressure on funding results in a risk that deficits may be experienced.
-The budgeting and reporting process, including scrutiny by the trustees of actual financial performance, mitigates the risk.
+both of which contribute to the risk of a deficit budget next year.
+The rigorous budgeting and reporting process, including monthly scrutiny of actual financial performance by the trustees, mitigates the risk.

 As the nature of the financial instruments dealt with by the company is relatively simple (bank balances, debtors and "trade" creditors), trustees consider the associated risk in this area to be minimal.